scala/scala3/docs/_docs/reference/other-new-features/safe-initialization.md

    `List.apply(e)`, the argument `e` may be non-hot.
 If that is the case, the result value of the parametric method call is taken as _cold_.

-5. Method calls on hot values with effectively hot arguments product hot results.
+5. Method calls on hot values with effectively hot arguments produce hot results.

    This rule is assured by local reasoning about initialization.

-6. Method calls on `ThisRef` and warm values will be resolved statically and the method bodies will be checked.
+6. Method calls on `ThisRef` and warm values will be resolved statically and the corresponding method bodies are checked.

 7. In a new expression `new p.C(args)`, if the values of `p` and `args` are effectively hot, then the result value is also hot.